Seeing Stars (1932 film): Plot

-At a music hall, a trio of singers perform by their microphones while an orchestra behind them plays.
-Enjoying their act are guests who dance on a square similar to a boxing ring.
+At a music hall, a trio of singers perform by their microphones while an orchestra plays behind them.
+Enjoying their act are guests who dance in a square similar to a boxing ring.
 When the musicians stop to play another song, the square carrying some of the guests gets moved out and replaced by another one.

 A stuttering announcer, (Roscoe Ates), introduces the special guest of the event, none other than Krazy Kat.
 To entertain the crowd in attendance, Krazy plays some short tunes on a piano.
-The piano is carried to him by mice who look supisciously like miniature versions of Minnie Mouse.
+The piano is carried to him by mice who look suspiciously like miniature versions of Minnie Mouse.
 The first tune Krazy Kat plays is Merrily We Roll Along.
 After a first successful performance he is interrupted by Joe E. Brown's high-pitched yelping, but Krazy literally zips his mouth shut.
 As he continues playing, the Marx Brothers: Groucho, Chico, Zeppo and Harpo pop out of the piano and shake hands with him before leaving on a tandem bicycle.
 Halfway Harpo hops off to run after a young woman.
 As she dashes into the kitchen, he follows her, but is kicked out by an African-American female cook.

 When Krazy is about to continue playing his instrument, he is interrupted by a noise coming from one of the tables.
 At that table, Laurel and Hardy are eating peas and roast chicken.
-While Hardy is eating with ease, the other guy appears to be having difficulty.
-When Laurel scoops up peas with a spoon, they often fall off and make a sound that's quite loud to some.
+While Hardy is eating with ease, Laurel appears to be having difficulty.
+When he scoops up peas with a spoon, they often fall off and make a sound that's quite loud to some.
 Bothered by this, Hardy provides assistance.
 Krazy then comes to their table and asks them to be as quiet as possible.